vaadin/expense-manager-demo/readme.md

 Once installed, make sure that the `location` attribute is correct on the `<pouch-db>` element in `overview-page.html`. **Note** If you do not use a database to sync with, omit the `location` attribute.

 ## Install dependencies
-You need polymer-cli installed to build the app `npm install -g polymer-cli`
+You need polymer-cli installed to build the app `npm install -g polymer-cli`.
+Install all bower dependencies with `bower install`.

 ## Run development server
 `polymer serve` will run the application locally